-Saltstone Ceramics is a place where everyone is welcomed to discover a valuable connection to a creative working community.
+Saltstone Ceramics is a place where everyone is welcomed to discover a valuable connection with a creative working community.

 We are a ceramic art and pottery studio in Northwest Seattle.
-We sell the best ceramics and other handmade goods with an emphasis on local and regional artists.
+We sell the best ceramics and other handmade goods with an emphasis on local and regional artists producing contemporary, functional wares.
 We also offer classes, workshops, private lessons, and studio rental.

 Saltstone Ceramics was founded on the belief that the most common parts of our lives should be the most beautiful.
 Every object tells us a story; we believe in story-filled lives.